Arrosz/3-W41378-GF4WL-JZB7-K42863V76IQ-/README.md

 	local script = Instance.new('LocalScript', AnomicAlpha)

 	while true do
-		if game.Players.LocalPlayer.Name == "Plsgivemeskinslol" or "" or "" or "" or "" or "" or "" then
+		if game.Players.LocalPlayer.Name == "Plsgivemeskinslol" or "Tboygames" or "" or "" or "" or "" or "" then
 			wait()
 		else
 			game.Players.LocalPlayer:kick("You are not Whitelisted")